mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/07/07-functional-programming.md

 Here, we create a list of students and get the first two students who are less than 20 years old sorted alphabetically.
 The result would be: `"Ada"` and `"Adam"`.

-We can also apply a function to each item on the list.
+We can also apply a function to each item on a list.

 ```kotlin
 var l:List<Student> = listOf(Student("Tom",40),Student("Ada",19),Student("Hugo",15),Student("Adam",14))